-Applications are considered by the IPSS Accreditation Committee which is comprised of a number of experienced and qualified IPSS Members.
-If you are interested in applying for membership and accreditation with IPSS, the process has a number of stages:
+Applications are considered by the IPSS Accreditation Committee which is comprised of several experienced and fully qualified IPSS Members.
+With reference to the following stages, we invite you to apply for membership and accreditation with IPSS:

 Stage One - The Initial Application

 Complete the application form in full, and return to the IPSS Administrator.